clearout

 In some cases, a user might signup by mistake, or in cases where spam users try to exploit your database with fake/ disposable email addresses, this will degrade your overall email list quality.

 But by using double opt-in you can avoid such scenarios.
 It is a two-step subscription process that requires users to confirm their email addresses after signing up.
-It adds an extra layer of confirmation, ensuring that subscribers genuinely want to receive your emails and reducing the chances of mistyped or fake email addresses being added to your list.
+It adds an extra layer of confirmation, ensuring that subscribers genuinely want to receive your emails and reducing the chances of fake or mistyped email addresses being added to your list.

 Using double opt-in for better email list hygiene & clean email list